 Our ability to commercialize any product candidates, if approved, successfully will depend in part on the extent to which coverage and adequate reimbursement for these product candidates and related treatments will be available from government authorities, private health insurers and other organizations.
 In the United States, the principal decisions about coverage and reimbursement for new medicines under Medicare are made by CMS, an agency within the U.S. Department of Health and Human Services.
 Private payors ultimately determine which drugs they will cover and the amount of reimbursement they will provide for a covered drug.
-While there is no uniform system among payors for making coverage and reimbursement decisions, private payors tend to follow CMS to a substantial degree.
+While there is no uniform system among payors for making coverage and reimbursement decisions, private payors tend to follow

+CMS to a substantial degree.
 It is difficult to predict what CMS will decide with respect to reimbursement.
 Reimbursement agencies in Europe may be more conservative than CMS.
 For example, a number of cancer drugs are generally covered and paid for in the United States, but have not been approved for reimbursement in certain European countries.
 A primary trend in the U.S. healthcare industry and elsewhere is cost containment.
-Government authorities and third-party payors have attempted to control costs by limiting coverage and are challenging the prices charged for drugs.
+Government authorities and third-party payors have attempted to control costs by limiting coverage and the amount of payments for particular drugs.
+Increasingly, third-party payors are requiring that drug companies provide them with predetermined discounts from list prices and are challenging the prices charged for drugs.
 We may also need to conduct expensive pharmacoeconomic studies, in addition to the costly studies required to obtain FDA or other comparable regulatory approvals, in order to demonstrate the medical necessity and cost-effectiveness of the product in order to secure coverage and reimbursement.
-We cannot be sure that coverage will be available for any product candidate for which we obtain marketing approval.
+We cannot be sure that coverage will be available for any product candidate that we commercialize and, if coverage is available, the level of payments.
+Reimbursement may impact the demand for, or the price of, any product candidate for which we obtain marketing approval.
 If reimbursement is not available or is available only to limited levels, we may not be able to successfully commercialize any product candidate for which we obtain marketing approval.